Skip to main content

 • Those weighing less than 130 pounds may find memory foam mattresses particularly comfortable because they don’t sink down deeply into the mattress.

-• Memory foam can help maximize comfort for people who have arthritis or other chronic pain.
+• Memory foam can help maximize comfort for people who have arthritis or other chronic pain (such as fibromyalgia).
 Its pressure-relieving properties may provide some pain relief.

 Who may want to avoid memory foam